Academies

 • Classes offered are as follows:

-• Literature – chapter books will be read at home prior to class (child can read on their own or parent can read to them).
+• Literature – Chapter books will be read at home before class (the child can read on their own or the parent can read to them).
 Class time will be similar to a book club with discussions, small group activities, and individual reflections.

 • 9:30 – 10:15 am – First Class